-Normally we begin pruning trees and shrubs in late November or early December, just after the first frost.
-But in hot and dry summers, your landscape may have experienced more mortality than in previous years and you may want to begin pruning earlier this year.
+Normally, we begin pruning trees and shrubs in late November or early December, just after the first frost.
+But in years with abnormal weather, your landscape may experience greater trunk or branch mortality than in previous years and you may want to begin pruning earlier.

-Always begin with a plan.
 Start with plants that have dead branches.
-Look at the buds and the bark.
-Dead branches will not have any full buds at the tips or will have loose or sunken bark.
+Look at the buds and the bark — dead branches will not have any full buds at the tips or will have loose or sunken bark.
 If these are not readily apparent, scratch the bark with your fingernail or pocket knife.
 A living branch will be green beneath the bark.
-A dead one will not.

-Finally, for shrubs and perennials, a very light reduction of the green top foliage and thinning of the interior branches will maintain the balance of shoots to roots.
-And, this will induce vigorous new growth next spring to help produce new roots.
-Prune no more than 20 percent of the entire green plant.
+Finally, thin the green top foliage and interior branches of shrubs and perennials.
+This will help maintain the balance of shoots to roots and encourage vigorous new growth next spring to help produce new roots.
+Prune no more than 25 percent of the entire green plant.

 Of course, topping (pdf) — removing all the branches until you’re left with several big stubs — is always discouraged for both trees and shrubs.

 Pruning trees and woody shrubs is an essential job of landscape maintenance.
 The dormant season — late November, December, January and early February — is the correct time to do it.